Bears-R-Us/arkouda/training/CHAPEL_TUTORIAL.md

 <a id="introspection"></a>
 ## Introspection
 Introspection is determining properties of a function argument at runtime.
 This is often used to determine the type and/or domain of a function argument.
-Using introspection can avoid duplicating a `proc` for multiple types when none of the logic has changed.
+Introspection can avoid duplicating a `proc` for multiple types when none of the logic has changed.
+Using introspection will result in a [generic](https://chapel-lang.org/docs/language/spec/generics.html#generics) function.

 The syntax for this is:
 ```Chapel